dnvriend/akka-persistence-query-test/README.md

 - The emitted element is [akka.persistence.query.EventEnvelope][eventenvelope],
 - The field `offset` is a generated number that is added to the event stream that tags that emitted event with a unique number for that query,
-- Using the offset field in the query, the following table applies when three events match the query:
+- Using the offset field in the query, the following table applies when three events match the query and is inclusive:

 offset | result
 ------ | ------